 What Is a Hiatal Hernia?

-Hiatal hernia is when the area where the stomach and esophagus meet bulges up through the diaphragm into the chest cavity.
+A hiatal hernia is when the area where the stomach and esophagus meet bulges up through the diaphragm into the chest cavity.
 In some cases, part of the stomach may bulge above the diaphragm.
 Stomach acid may move up into the esophagus and cause symptoms.
-The symptoms are often blamed on gastroesophageal reflux disease (GERD).
+The symptoms are often blamed on GERD (gastroesophageal reflux disease).
 You may only know about the hernia when it shows up on an X-ray taken for other reasons.

 What you may feel